Women's Leadership Institute

 These monthly lunch-and-learn workshops are where individual participants learn about the key tools of leadership and how to successfully wield them in their day-to-day professional roles.

 At YWCA, we proudly offer a wide variety of leadership training programs and workshops that can be offered on-site at your location.Training modules are customizable based on your individual organizational and employee needs.

 It’s Time to Talk: Forums on Race is an annual event that brings business, nonprofit, educational and community groups together to confront the race conversation with thought-provoking, honest and open dialogue.
 Additionally, we are launching the Developing Cultural Competency Workshop Series, which is designed to increase understanding of the relevance of cultural competency, economic impacts of racism and racial conflict management.
 We are also available to providing on-site training geared toward development of powerful action plans for the path forward.

-Heather Steranka-Petit, MA, CDP, Director, "It's Time to Talk" Programs and Services
+Heather Steranka-Petit, MA, CDP, Manager, Learning Programs

 Women's Leadership programs: